Killing of Latasha Harlins: Effects

-Effect on black and Korean relations
+Effect on Black and Korean relations

-After the widely publicized shooting of Latasha Harlins, relations between the black and Korean communities continued to deteriorate rapidly.
-Despite intervention from leaders of both communities, the time after the death of Latasha Harlins was characterized by boycotts, tense debate, bitterness, Molotov cocktails, and more convenience store murders.
-However, while tensions had exponentially increased because of the killing of Harlins, they were built on existing conflict that had been present in the community.
+After the widely publicized shooting of Harlins, relations between the black and Korean communities, which had already been poor, deteriorated rapidly.
+Despite intervention from leaders of both communities, the aftermath of the killing was characterized by boycotts, tense debate, bitterness, Molotov cocktails, and more convenience store murders.

 Korean immigrant shop-owners had a growing presence in black communities since before the 1970s.
-Since then, they had been a target of anger from both black shop-owners and black customers, with incompatible claims from either group that say Korean shop-owners "undercut prices" by the shop-owners and that they overcharged customers.
+Korean immigrants bought their storefronts in black neighborhoods such as South Los Angeles because the real estate was significantly cheaper than other neighborhoods.
+Since then, they had been a target of anger from both black shop-owners and black customers, with incompatible claims that Korean shop-owners "undercut prices" by the shop-owners and that they overcharged customers.

-In 1984, seven years before Harlins was shot, an editorial was posted in a black community newspaper urging a boycott of Korean stores, saying that any black person who went to their stores was a 'traitor'.
-Korean immigrants bought their storefronts in black neighborhoods, specifically South Los Angeles, because the real estate was significantly cheaper than other neighborhoods.
-The distrust ran possibly even further, because in the same editorial the writer exclaims, "The real question is, why was my brother's brains blown out fighting for those Koreans?" in reference to the Korean War.
-Further, the stereotypes of the two groups were a source of contention, with black people often being labeled as economically "dependent", with Koreans and other Asians often labeled economically self-sufficient.
+In 1984, seven years before Harlins was shot, an editorial was posted in a black community newspaper urging a boycott of Korean stores, saying that any black person who went to their stores was a "traitor", and saying "The real question is, why was my brother's brains blown out fighting for those Koreans?" in reference to the Korean War.
+The stereotypes of the two groups were a source of contention, with black people often being labeled as economically "dependent," while Koreans and other Asians were often labeled economically self-sufficient.

 Tensions only continued to mount, particularly after police officers were found not guilty of beating Rodney King.
 These events were considered factors in deadly and destructive riots which began on April 29, 1992, and continued through May 4, 1992.
-Many of the targets of looting and destruction were Korean stores; more than two thousand Korean stores burned or looted.
+Many of the targets of looting and destruction were Korean stores; more than two thousand Korean stores were burned or looted.
 Though these ethnic tensions have not resulted in wide-scale violence since 1992, the relationship between Koreans and the black community was still strained as of 1996.
-Recent years have seen improved relations between the two communities, as a younger generation of Korean-American LA residents showed up in great numbers—in some cases even organizing protests—to support the Black Lives Matter movement during the summer of 2020.
+The 21st century has seen improved relations between the two communities, as a younger generation of Korean-American Los Angeles residents showed up in great numbers—in some cases organizing protests—to support the Black Lives Matter movement during the summer of 2020.